 Under current pricing arrangements recreational and concessional water users have a differential charge applied to service charges and volumetric 'off peak' water consumption.
-This will be charged at 85% of the price of volumetric water.
+This will be charged at 85% of the price of the releavant volumetric water rate that applies to that particular supply system.